Wellness Training Opportunities

 Kognito is a 45-minute online, interactive role-play simulation that builds awareness, knowledge, and skills about mental health/suicide prevention.
 These skills prepare users to lead real-life conversations with someone who may be struggling.
 There are options below for Students and Faculty/Staff.

-- At-Risk Mental Health for Students: Through this interactive learning experience, you will learn to recognize signs of distress in yourself and your peers.
+- At-Risk Mental Health for Students: Learn to recognize signs of distress in yourself and your peers.
 You will help a fellow student navigate a stressful time, connect them to support, and explore self-care strategies and positive coping techniques.

-- Together Strong: Together Strong is a simulation where you practice supporting fellow veterans and service members.
+- Together Strong: Practice supporting fellow veterans and service members.
 Learn the best approaches for checking in with friends you're concerned about, showing you understand, helping them problem-solve, and if necessary connecting them to help.

 Faculty and Staff

-- At-Risk Mental Health for Faculty and Staff: In this course, you'll learn to recognize signs that students may be in distress, and then you'll practice talking with students and connecting them with appropriate campus support.
+- At-Risk Mental Health for Faculty and Staff: Learn to recognize signs that students may be in distress, and then practice talking with students and connecting them with appropriate campus support.

-- Veterans on Campus for Faculty and Staff: Learn to support student veterans by building military cultural competency.
-Engage in simulated conversations with three virtual student veterans, helping each one resolve a challenge they are facing due to their transition.
-You’ll practice managing a challenging class discussion about conflicts overseas, and approaching and referring a veteran who is exhibiting signs of post-deployment stress.
+- Veterans on Campus for Faculty and Staff: Learn to support student veterans by engaging in simulated conversations to resolve a challenge they are facing due to their transition.
+You’ll also practice managing a challenging class discussion about conflicts overseas, and learn ways to engage and refer a veteran who is exhibiting signs of post-deployment stress.

 Enrollment Link: (New users must create a new account, if account is already made, select ‘Sign In’).